Khalidaminahmed/first-choice-php-shield/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Check our [CONTRIBUTING.md](CONTRIBUTING.md) to get started.
 Look for issues labeled ["good first issue"](https://github.com/khalidaminahmed/first-choice-php-shield/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) or submit a PR for review.
+The scanner is cross-platform compatible (Linux, macOS, Windows).

 ---